-7 Great Reasons Why Your Restaurant Needs a Direct Mail Campaign
+7 Great Reasons Why Your Franchise Restaurant Needs a Direct Mail Campaign

-If you had the opportunity to increase the response rate of your restaurant's marketing campaign by 30 times its existing quota, would you take it?
+If you had the opportunity to increase the response rate of your multi-unit restaurant franchise's marketing campaign by 30 times its existing quota, would you take it?

 That's the power of direct mail marketing.

 As digital outreach continues to gain speed, there's still plenty of room at the table for print-based marketing, with direct mail collateral taking center stage.

 Are you preparing to launch a new advertising plan for your new or existing eatery?
 If so, a direct mail campaign can generate much-needed visibility and buzz.